Knowledgebase (2328)

 import com.spire.presentation.Presentation;

-public class CopySlidesBetweenPPT {
+public class ToHtml {

 public static void main(String[] args) throws Exception {

-//Save the document two to another file
+//Save the document to HTML format presentation.saveToFile("C:\\Users\\Administrator\\Desktop\\ToHtml.html", FileFormat.HTML);

 }